The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Introduction

 While material builds up on the surface of the white dwarf through secular accretion, the pressure and density increases in its surface layers.
 Once a critical density is reached, a thermonuclear runaway is triggered on the surface of the white dwarf, leading to an increase in the brightness of the system by up to 15\,mag or more in a matter of a few days \citep{Starrfield_etal72,Yaron_etal_2005}.
 These events are known as classical novae (see \citealt{Gallaher_etal_1978,Bode_etal_2008,Woudt_Ribeiro_2014,Della_Valle_Izzo_2020,Chomiuk_etal_2020} for reviews) and their recurrence timescale is typically $\gtrsim$ thousands of years \citep{Yaron_etal_2005}.
 In some cases, novae recur on shorter timescales -- short enough to be recorded more than once.
 These are called recurrent novae and these systems are usually characterized by a high mass transfer rate, often due to the presence of an evolved secondary \citep{Schaefer_2010}.

 After a classical nova event, the mass transfer rate is expected to be high enough to keep the disk in a hot, ionized state, temporarily preventing DNe in the system.
-DNe are only expected thousands of years later, when the mass transfer rate becomes low enough for the disk to cool and again become susceptible to disk instability events.
+Theoretically, DNe are only expected hundreds/thousands of years later, when the mass transfer rate becomes low enough for the disk to cool and again become susceptible to disk instability events.
 This is implied by the hibernation scenario of CVs \citep{Shara_etal_1986}, which suggests that CVs go through cycles of low and high states of mass transfer rate.
 In this scenario, the states are mostly determined by the irradiation of the secondary by a nova event (which increases the mass transfer rate) and the growing separation between the two stars (which decreases the mass transfer rate).
-Only a few CV systems have shown DN outbursts after classical nova eruptions; e.g., GK~Per \citep{Sabbadin_Bianchini_1983,Bianchini_etal_1986}, V1017~Sgr \citep{Sekiguchi_1992,Salazar_etal_2017}, and V446~Her \citep{Honeycutt_etal_1995,Honeycutt_etal_2011}.
+However, several CV systems have shown DN outbursts after classical nova eruptions; e.g., GK~Per \citep{Sabbadin_Bianchini_1983,Bianchini_etal_1986,Zemko_etal_2017,ATel_11995}, V1017~Sgr \citep{Sekiguchi_1992,Salazar_etal_2017}, and V446~Her \citep{Honeycutt_etal_1995,Honeycutt_etal_2011} (see Table~\ref{table:cn_results} for a full list).